 Believe it or not, many people who are convicted of a crime and end up in prison were falsely accused.
 Although the American criminal justice system works in most cases, not all juries get things right, and the consequences can be tragic.
 An innocent party pays the price for something he or she did not do, while the guilty party roams free.
 The best way to avoid such an unjust result and ensure the proper outcome when faced with criminal accusations is to immediately seek counsel from the best criminal defense attorneys available.
 Skilled and knowledgeable Los Angeles criminal defense lawyers know their way around the criminal justice system and can navigate through the complex procedures to ensure the fairest possible conclusion.
+At the end of the day, the accuser may face his own charges for the California offense of false report of a crime (Penal Code 148.5).

 False-accusation Cases Involve the Same Procedures as All Criminal Cases